-Being active will also help keep your muscles loose.
-Aerobic exercise, especially swimming, and strength-building exercises are both helpful.
-Playing games and sports and doing daily tasks may also help.
-Talk with your doctor or physical therapist first before starting any exercise program.
+Being active also helps keep your muscles loose.
+Aerobic exercise, especially swimming, and strength-building exercises are helpful as are playing sports and doing daily tasks.
+Talk with your health care provider or physical therapist first before starting any exercise program.

-Your doctor or nurse may place splints or casts on some of your joints to keep them from becoming so tight that you cannot move them easily.
-Make sure to wear these as your doctor or nurse tells you to.
+Your provider may place splints or casts on some of your joints to keep them from becoming so tight that you cannot move them easily.
+Make sure to wear these as your provider tells you to.

 Be careful about getting pressure sores from exercise or being in the same position in a bed or wheelchair for too long.

-Your doctor may prescribe drugs for you to take to help with muscle spasticity.
+Your provider may prescribe medicines for you to take to help with muscle spasticity.
 Some common ones are:

 - Baclofen (Lioresal)